-areshape creates array from specified matrix aconcat creates array from matrices and arrays aeye creates array of identity matrices arrayinit allocates array filled with specified scalar value arrayalloc allocates array with no specified contents areshape areshape is a method for creating an array with specified contents. arrayinit creates an array filled with a selected scalar value: areshape will do the same, but with a matrix.
-For example, given a matrix, areshape will create an array containing multiple versions of that matrix:
+areshape is a method for creating an array with specified contents. arrayinit creates an array filled with a selected scalar value: areshape will do the same, but with a matrix.
+For example, given a matrix, areshape will create an array containing multiple copies of that matrix: